Brandon Sanderson: Education

+After graduating from high school in 1994, he went to Brigham Young University (BYU) and majored in biochemistry.
+He took a two-year leave of absence from 1995 to 1997 to serve as a volunteer LDS missionary and was assigned to serve in South Korea.
+According to Sanderson, his experience with Korean language and linguistics helped him build the magic system for Elantris, his first published novel.

-After completing his missionary service, Sanderson returned to BYU and changed his major to English literature.
-While an undergraduate, Sanderson took a job as a night auditor at a local hotel in Provo, Utah, as it allowed him to write while working.
-One of Sanderson's roommates at BYU was Ken Jennings, who nearly ten years later became famous during his 74-game win streak on the game show Jeopardy!.
-Sanderson's honors thesis, Dragonsteel, was the first in BYU's history to be rebound as it was being read so frequently by students at the university library.
+In 1997, Sanderson returned to BYU and changed his major to English literature.
+While an undergraduate, Sanderson took a job as a night auditor at a local hotel in Provo, Utah, which allowed him to write while working.
+One of Sanderson's roommates at BYU was Ken Jennings (famous for his appearance on the show Jeopardy! and as the host since 2021).
 He graduated in 2000 with a Bachelor of Arts.
 He continued on as a graduate student, receiving an M.A. in English with an emphasis in creative writing in 2004.
+Sanderson's honors thesis, Dragonsteel, was the first in BYU's history to be rebound as it was being read so frequently by students at the university library.
 While at BYU, Sanderson was on the staff of Leading Edge, a semi-professional speculative fiction magazine published by the university, and served as its editor-in-chief during 2001.

 Adult life

-In 2006, Sanderson married Emily Bushman, an English, Spanish, and ESL teacher and fellow BYU alumna; Emily later became his business manager.
+In 2006, Sanderson married Emily Bushman in the Mount Timpanogos Utah LDS Temple.
+Emily was an English, Spanish, and ESL teacher and fellow BYU alumna; Emily later became the business manager for Dragonsteel Entertainment, Sanderson's company.
 They have three sons and reside in American Fork, Utah.
+As of 2022, Sanderson was serving as a Sunday School teacher in his LDS ward.